jockee/lang/README.md

 # lang

+A functional language.
+Soon to be statically typed.

 ```swift
 sort [] = []
 sort (y | xs) = let smaller = filter (a: a <= y) xs, // pattern matching on cons, let binding, lambda